Gamera: Productions

 Showa Gamera films, especially since Gamera vs. Gyaos, were intended to appeal to children.
 This was to deal with budgetary problems and the Six-Company Agreement to differentiate from the Godzilla franchise.
 Due to the agreement and the direction to differentiate from Toho, Gamera's characteristics such as to breathe traditional non-atomic fire, occasional quadrupedalism along with his foes and brutal and animalistic fight scenes, (Note: Showa Gamera films intentionally featured quadruped antagonists; Barugon, Guiron, and Jiger.
 Noriaki Yuasa also prioritized these aspects so as not to personify monsters easily.) his personality as both a friendly creature and a hero rather than Godzilla's theme to represent a "god of destruction".
 Material choices for suits and miniature models were devised to avoid duplicates with the Toho productions.
 Plots of Showa Gamera films intentionally avoided to focus on "standards" of kaiju films by Toho, such as the JSDF and other military forces, weapons, scientific explanations, destructions of urban areas, and so on.
 Instead, subsequent films since Gamera vs. Viras featured simple, childish, and eccentric plots for young audiences.
 In the Showa films, children play significant roles with the eccentric ideas presented, and children, unlike adults, always believe in Gamera, partially due to Noriaki Yuasa's antithesis against war and political propaganda and nationalism.
-This direction was initially decided because a number of children watching Gamera vs. Barugon (Note: The only Showa Gamera film being not directed by Noriaki Yuasa, and the only Showa film not specifically involving children.) got bored with the plot and left their seats, and also to deal with drastically decreased budgets due to the financial situation of Daiei Film; the budget of Gamera vs. Viras was ¥24 million compared to budgets of Gamera vs. Barugon (¥80 million) and Gamera vs. Gyaos (¥60 million), with limitations of further elements such as designs and abilities of monsters, amounts of special effects, destructions of urban areas, cancellations of new monsters and battle scenes, limited locations, and so on.
+This direction was initially decided because a number of children watching Gamera vs. Barugon (Note: The only Showa Gamera film being not directed by Noriaki Yuasa, and the only Showa film not specifically involving children.) got bored with the plot and left their seats, and also to deal with drastically decreased budgets due to the financial situation of Daiei Film; the budget of Gamera vs. Viras was ¥24 million compared to budgets of Gamera vs. Barugon (¥80 million) and Gamera vs. Gyaos (¥60 million), with limitations of further elements such as designs and abilities of monsters, amounts of special effects, destructions of urban areas, a recurred scenario to have Gamera being incapacitated, cancellations of new monsters and battle scenes, limited locations, and so on.

 A number of new tokusatsu expertise were obtained through productions of Showa Gamera films to compensate for lack of resources and avoiding Toho-based techniques and materials, however those were lost due to the bankruptcy of the company.
-Thr production of the Heisei trilogy relied on expertise from various other tokusatsu productions, especially Tsuburaya Production's Ultraman franchise, while Ultraman 80 by Noriaki Yuasa himself was the most influential of those, and some of Gamera expertises were used for aforementioned Daigoro vs. Goliath (1972) and Fireman (1973) by Tsuburaya.
+The production of the Heisei trilogy relied on expertise from various other tokusatsu productions, especially Tsuburaya Production's Ultraman franchise, while Ultraman 80 by Noriaki Yuasa himself was the most influential of those, and some of Gamera expertises were used for aforementioned Daigoro vs. Goliath (1972) and Fireman (1973) by Tsuburaya.